Love Letter (card game)

 Love Letter is a card game introduced in May 2012 and designed by Seiji Kanai.
 Its first English-language edition was produced in the United States by Alderac Entertainment Group (AEG) until 2018, when Love Letter was acquired by Z-Man Games (a subsidiary of Asmodee).

 Premise

 Each player aims to deliver a love letter to the Princess with the assistance of relatives and acquaintances.
+Gameplay could be said to resemble the practice of medieval courting.